Mintuci: Benefactor or menace

 The mintuci also blesses the hunter, rewarding him with game in plenitude according to folk tradition.
-According to one piece of lore, the chieftain of the mintuci is called mintuci-tono, and he is a bearer of bow and arrows, known to aid humans in need, or giving the gift of bow and arrows, but in return demands offering of sake or hei type ornaments, and people are obliged to comply.
-But the ornament in question should not be the inaw usually offered to the gods, but a more simplified version.
+According to one piece of lore, the chieftain of the mintuci is called mintuci-tono, and he is a bearer of bow and arrows, known to aid humans in need, or give the gift of bow and arrows, but in return demands offering of sake or hei type ornaments, and people are obliged to comply.
+However, the ornament in question should not be the inaw usually offered to the gods; it should be a more simplified version.

 The mintuci is thought capable of transforming into a youth and becoming an adopted husband at a home with only daughters, bringing about fortune and luck of the hunt, but once the village incurs his wrath, he will depart, absconding with the community's food spirit, causing famine.
-There are tales of the mintuci acting as guardians for humans in Asahikawa and Saru River areas.
-In one tale set in Saru River, a mintuci who helped the chieftain carry his load demanded a banquet afterwards, rewarding his hosts with a golden tobacco case (金の煙草入) said to be an amulet of protection from night raids.
+There are tales of the mintuci acting as guardians for humans in the Asahikawa and Saru River areas.
+In one tale set in the Saru River, a mintuci who helped the chieftain carry his load demanded a banquet afterwards, rewarding his hosts with a golden tobacco case (金の煙草入) said to be an amulet of protection from night raids.
 When another village attacked, those who participated in providing hospitality to the spirit were intact, but those who failed to come to the gathering all lost their lives.
-The motif of the golden tobacco case amulet as a gift also occurs in a variant tale entitled "Kappa no hanashi" where the benefactor is the kappa-deity or nintoci kamuy.
+The motif of the golden tobacco case amulet as a gift also occurs in a variant tale entitled "Kappa no hanashi", where the benefactor is the kappa-deity or nintoci kamuy.